acorn-io/runtime/docs/docs/37-Get Started/01-Running an Acorn.md

 ## Starting the Acorn Dashboard

-In addition the CLI, we want to call out the Acorn Dashboard as another way to quickly view Acorn applications on your machine.
+In addition to the CLI, we want to call out the Acorn Dashboard as another way to quickly view Acorn applications on your cluster.
 From the dashboard, you can gain access to the containers logs, quickly find URL links to your apps, and manage volumes and secrets.

 To start the dashboard, run the following command:
 `acorn dashboard`